-The Coastal GasLink pipeline project right-of-way is approximately 45 metres wide during construction, and will be cleared of trees and brush.
+The Coastal GasLink pipeline project right-of-way is approximately 45 metres wide, spans 670-kilometres and will be cleared of trees and brush during construction.

-Once construction is complete, the right-of-way will be maintained at approximately 32 metres in width to allow for operation, and to keep the area above the pipe clear of trees and branches.
+Once construction is complete, the right-of-way will be maintained at approximately 32 metres in width, and we’ll keep the area above the pipe clear of trees and branches.
 The width of the permanent right-of-way may vary depending on local requirements.

-It is anticipated that the proposed pipeline will be buried under the ground for all of its approximately 670-kilometre length, except at specific locations such as fenced valve sites and compression stations.
+The pipeline will be buried under the ground for all of its 670-kilometres, except at specific locations such as fenced valve sites and compression stations.